8Wings/ICML_2026_Rebuttal/h7gz.md

 APUB-M is a mathematically distinct framework with unique convergence properties.
 Its value is not just in "practical performance," but in providing a theoretically grounded, tuning-free alternative to DRO for complex decision structures.

-**Weakness 2, 3**
+**Weakness 2, 3, Question 1**

 We clarify that the omission of DRO baselines was a deliberate choice based on the structural incompatibility of standard DRO with the random recourse problems studied.
 The distinction between APUB-M (statistical) and DRO (geometric) is fundamental and does not require numerical demonstration:

 * Tractability in Random Recourse: Our paper focuses on two-stage stochastic programs with random recourse (where the recourse matrix $W$ is stochastic).
 In this setting, traditional Wasserstein DRO lacks a tractable dual reformulation for the inner maximization, often leading to NP-hard subproblems.
 APUB-M, being a statistical UCB, maintains computational tractability ($O(1/\\sqrt{N})$) without requiring these complex geometric reformulations.
-* Statistical vs. Geometric Foundations: As shown in Prop 2.4, APUB-M is a data-driven statistical tool that achieves asymptotic correctness naturally as $N \to \infty$ (see the numerical studies).
+* Statistical vs. Geometric Foundations: As shown in Prop 2.4, APUB-M is a data-driven statistical tool that achieves asymptotic correctness naturally as $N \to \infty$ regardless of $\alpha$ (see the numerical studies).
 In contrast, DRO relies on a geometric uncertainty set (e.g., Wasserstein radius $\epsilon$) that requires manual, case-specific tuning of $\epsilon(N)$ to avoid extreme over-conservatism—a process that lacks the transparent probabilistic interpretation ($1-\alpha$) provided by APUB-M.
 * Parameter Transparency: APUB-M uses a nominal confidence level $(1-\alpha)$ with a consistent probabilistic interpretation (e.g., 95%).
 DRO’s $\epsilon$ requires case-by-case calibration; determining a physically or statistically meaningful value for $\epsilon$ remains a significant challenge in DRO literature.
 * Baseline Selection: We compared against SAA-M and the L-shaped method because they are the rigorous benchmarks for two-stage programs with random recourse.
 While DRO is effective for fix recourse problems, applying "SOTA Wasserstein DRO" to our specific random recourse setting is an open research challenge.

-**2 “Could the authors explain the rationale behind limiting the empirical evaluation to a single two-stage product-mix problem?”**

-**Response.** The rationale is that our algorithmic contribution is specifically designed for two-stage linear stochastic programs with random recourse, and the product-mix family is a representative benchmark for this problem class.
-At the same time, the empirical study is broader than a single fixed instance: it examines out-of-sample performance, empirical coverage, and computational behavior across multiple sample sizes, nominal levels, bootstrap sizes, and problem dimensions, with repeated randomly generated instances.
-We agree that additional benchmark families would strengthen the paper, and we will state this limitation more explicitly.
-However, we do not believe the current empirical study is too narrow to support the paper's core claims in the setting it explicitly targets.

 **3 “Could the authors clarify why SOTA DRO baselines were excluded ...?
 How does APUB-M specifically outperform these modern surrogate models ...?”**